learn-co-curriculum/dsc-file-io/README.md

 ### Tabular Data Files

 Tabular data means data that can be represented as a table of rows and columns.
-Some common ways that tabular data is stored include CSV (`.csv`) and Excel (`.xlsx`) files.
+Some common ways that tabular data is stored include CSV (`.csv`) and Excel (`.xls` or `.xlsx`) files.

 #### CSV